Enchiladas Suizas – enchiladas filled with shredded chicken and cheese and covered with an addicting salsa verde cream sauce. Simply the best!

 What is crema Mexicana?

-Crema Mexicana is a cultured cream, very similar to sour cream, except it’s a bit sweeter in flavor, and smoother and richer in texture.
+Crema Mexicana (or Mexican crema) is a cultured cream, very similar to sour cream, except it’s a bit sweeter in flavor, and smoother and richer in texture.
 It’s pourable and liquid, like heavy whipping cream, but it’s usually used in savory dishes, like soups, and for topping on tacos and enchiladas.

 The most important part of the dish is the tomatillo cream sauce.
 To make, simply mix together 2 1/2 cups of salsa verde and 1/2 cup Cacique® Crema Mexicana.
 The final result is a creamy, rich, and tangy green tomatillo cream sauce that is absolutely addicting!